I’m No Production Assistant

 1) Talent is abounding.
 Hollywood is full of very talented people capable of Directing the next big blockbuster feature film, but who are forced to work as a PA.

-4) You don’t mean squat to Hollywood.
+4) You don’t mean squat to The Production Industry.

 The video/film production industry is only fit for the very thick-skinned individuals.
 I don’t care how good you think are, nobody wants to see you, hear from you, smell you, or see your empty Starbucks cup.
 In this business, you have to earn your respect and it doesn’t come easily.